SRAZKVT/SRAZKVT/README.md

 ### Hi there 👋

 - I'm from France
-- Currently studying CS in IUT Montpellier - Sète
-- Open-source <3
+- Free and open source software <3
 - Pronouns: They/She/Any

 <div align="center">